 - a 6.25% WHT must be applied to payments made to a resident entity within the oil and gas sector

-- a 15% WHT must be applied to payments made to a non-resident entities and individuals within the oil and gas sector,
+- a 15% WHT must be applied to payments made to a non-resident entity and individuals within the oil and gas sector, and

 In practice, the tax authorities consider this tax only applies to sales of services.

 The tax basis is composed of the gross amount paid to the provider.